OLD POST ROAD

 https://www.jeroendiepenmaat.nl/

-Like a lot of early home movies, my family’s 8mm film footage unfolds like a dream.
-It’s linear in the sense that we can track the passing of time.
-The seasons are constantly changing and people are aging, but the story is fragmented.
+Old Post Road blends 8mm film footage from the 1950s and 60s with present-day Super 8mm film.
+Like many early home movies, Marie’s family's 8mm footage unfolds like a dream.
+It’s linear in that we can track the passing of time, the seasons are constantly changing, and people are aging, but the story is still fragmented.
 It’s Christmas over and over again, unrecognizable faces appear, and the scenes come and go in a blur.
-Even those of us who are able to identify some of the who, what, where, when, or why are left stringing our own narratives together.
-I’ve watched the footage repeatedly over the past several years and each time I return to it I see something different.
-Sometimes it feels familiar, like déjà vu, and other times it’s as puzzling as a labyrinth.
-The act of watching it over and over again is like trying to remember a dream.
-When we dream we sew little bits and pieces of images together in order to make meaning out of them, but that doesn’t mean that they make sense and I suspect they’re not meant to.
-We are not meant to have all the answers, and forcing cohesion is like trying to sift fog.
-Instead, dreams are meant to remind us of nonsensical possibilities and the enchantment of not knowing.
-The more sense I try to make of it, the more illogical it becomes.
-The more I uncover the less I know—this is the heartbeat of my inquiry.
-Old Post Road blends my 8mm family footage with present-day Super 8mm film created in collaboration with Tori Lawrence, Ellie Goudie Averill, Brian Culbertson, and my grandparents Patsy and Grant Knapp.
-It unfolds, mirroring the way I remember my childhood—scattered and pieced together by seemingly unrelated events, people, places, dreams, and stories.
+Even those who can identify some of the who, what, where, when, or why are left stringing their own narratives together.
+Marie and Tori watched the footage repeatedly over several years as part of their filming and editing process.
+Each viewing allowed them to see something different.
+The film was sometimes familiar, like deja vu, and yet it was still as puzzling as a labyrinth.
+The act of watching it again and again was like trying to remember a dream.
+When we dream, we sew little bits and pieces of images together to make meaning out of them, but that doesn’t mean they make sense.
+Instead, dreams remind us of nonsensical possibilities and the enchantment of not knowing.
+In the end, we are not meant to have all the answers, and forcing cohesion is like trying to sift fog.
+The more sense one tries to make of it, the more illogical it becomes.
+The more we uncover, the less we know—therein lies the heartbeat of this inquiry.

 Film screening at the Hilltown Open Studio Tour on September 30th and October 1st, 2023.